ietf-teep/architecture/draft-ietf-teep-architecture.md

 together or are provided separately, and this has implications to the management of the TAs in a TEE.
 In addition to the Untrusted Application and TA(s), the TA(s) and/or TEE may require some additional data to personalize the TA to the TA developer or the device or a user.
-This personalization data is dependent on the TEE, the TA, and the TA developer; an example of personalization data might be a secret symmetric key used by the TA to communicate with the TA developer.
+This personalization data may dependent on the type of TEE, a particular TEE instance, the TA, the TA developer and even the user of the device; an example of personalization data might be a secret symmetric key used by the TA to communicate with some service.
 Implementations must support encryption of personalization data to preserve the confidentiality of potentially sensitive data contained within it.
-Other than this requirement to support confidentiality, the TEEP architecture places no limitations or requirements on the personalization data.
+Other than this requirement to support confidentiality and integrity, the TEEP architecture places no limitations or requirements on the personalization data.

 There are three possible cases for bundling of an Untrusted Application, TA(s), and personalization data: